hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 Ensure the Gateway does not have a wired or wireless internet connection.
 Gateways with 4G Backup, must also have the SIM removed from under the 25mm x 25mm white plastic sticker on the bottom.
 On the DJA0231, the SIM is under a rubber plug above the green port.

 !!! info
-    These refers to TG799vac as example, so if you are doing this for a different Gateway be sure to substitute the correct firmware files and change the other options as needed.
+    These instructions have been written for the TG799vac (VANT-F) Gateway.
+So if you are doing this for a different Gateway, be sure to substitute the correct firmware files and change the other options as needed.

-Now jumo below to the right *Type* section which fits your current situation.
+Now head on down to the right *Type* section, which fits your current situation.

 ### Type 1 - Flash of Type 2, then Root

 In this example we are working with the `VANT-F` Gateway on `17.2.0261`, which is a `Type 1` firmware. `16.3.7567` is the `Type 2` firmware we are going to flash.

 Run AutoFlashGUI and flash the `Type 2` firmware to your Gateway.
-In this case it is `vant-f_CRF687-16.3.7567-660-RG.rbi`, and allow it to finish flashing and rooting.
+In this case it is `vant-f_CRF687-16.3.7567-660-RG.rbi`, allowing it to finish flashing and rooting.

 !!! warning "Make sure the SSH server is permanent"
     If AutoFlashGUI does not know how to set permanent root access on your model it will create a temporary SSH dropbear instance on port `6666`.
 You should now configure dropbear in order to run a permanent LAN-side SSH server.
 Read below, ([Setting up Permanent Root Access](#setting-up-permanent-ssh-server) section), then come back here.

-Fire up your SSH client and connect with user `root` to the Gateway IP on default port `22`, or `6666`.
+Fire up your SSH client of choice and connect with the Username and Password: `root` to the Gateway IP on default port `22`, or `6666`.

 At this point you have a rooted `Type 2` image on your Gateway but your trip is not over.

 !!! hint "Upgrade now!"
     Would you like to upgrade to a newer firmware without loosing root access?
-If so, jump over to [Bank Planning (with firware upgrade)](#bank-planning-with-firmware-upgrade).
+If so, jump over to [Bank Planning (with firmware upgrade)](#bank-planning-with-firmware-upgrade).
 Continue reading here otherwise.

-If you would like to stay on this `Type 2` firmware for daily usage and stay safe from possible soft-bricks or terrible issues you now need to ensure your *bank plan* is the best one for you.
+If you would like to stay on this `Type 2` firmware for daily usage and stay safe from possible soft-bricks or terrible issues, you now need to ensure that your *bank plan* is correct.
 Jump to [Bank Planning (without firmware upgrade)](#bank-planning-without-firmware-upgrade).

 ### Type 2 - Direct Rooting